murat-mehmet/hoist-all/README.md

 TL;DR
 =========

-This package fixes errors due to having a module in your workspace node_modules and it gets fixed when you move it manually to the root node_modules at the cost of additional disk usage.
+This package fixes errors due to having a module in your workspace node_modules and it gets fixed when you copy it manually to the root node_modules at the cost of additional disk usage.

 hoist-all
 =========